drunomics/drush-phapp-env-mode/README.md

    You may use drunomics/dsk-config-split for creating suiting config.

-3. Run `phapp:env-mode-set` during deployments right before `drush cim`.
+3. Run `phapp:apply-env-mode` during deployments right before `drush cim`.